So, you are thinking about skipping the holidays altogether. Let me assure you: You wouldn't be the first and you won't be the last.

 Decide What You Will Do

-It is easy to decide what you won't do for the holidays.
-It can be far more difficult to decide what you will do instead.
-When everyone else is planning for their standard holiday cheer, it is important that you consider in advance your plan for the day.
+It is easy to decide what you won't do for the holidays; but it can be far more difficult to decide what you will do instead.
+When everyone else is planning for their standard holiday cheer, it is important that you too consider your plans for the day.

 There is no right or wrong for your not-holiday.
-Do whatever you want, no judgement.
-But don't let the day creep up on you without a plan.
-For some inspiration in planning to skip a holiday you can check out my post on how I make actual plans to sulk for Father’s Day.
+Do whatever you want, no judgment... but don't let the day creep up on you without a plan.
+For some inspiration in planning to skip a holiday, read my article: Father’s Day Sulking Without Apology.
 It is just as crazy as it sounds, but whatever works, right?

-As much as we support self-care, taking breaks and tending to your own needs, the reality is that sometimes you will have to suck it up and get through the holidays for other people.
-If that is the case, we do have some tips.
-Check out this post on getting through the holidays for the kids and check out this index of all our holiday posts!
+As much as we support self-care, taking breaks, and tending to your own needs, the reality is that sometimes you will have to suck it up and get through the holidays for other people.
+If that's the case, we do have some tips.
+Read 5 Tips: Surviving Tradition for the Children’s Sake Check or check out one of other holiday posts.

 Leave a comment to keep the conversation going!

 After writing online articles for What’s Your Grief